 Website: Union Square Holiday Market

-Nearby at historic Central Park, the Columbus Circle Holiday Market offers shoppers gourmet bites from around the world, along with handmade gifts by some of the city’s finest designers and artisans.
+Nearby at historic Central Park, the Columbus Circle Holiday Market celebrates its 15th season this year, offering shoppers gourmet bites from around the world, along with handmade gifts by some of the city’s finest designers and artisans.
 Plus, one of the most iconic New York settings: Winter in Central Park.
 Need more?
 The market is just across the street from even more incredible shopping at Time Warner Center and the Shops at Columbus Circle.
 One could easily knock out all of their holiday shopping, get an eyeful of people-watching, and see some of the city’s best decorations, and all in one place.
 (Holiday Under the Stars features a dozen 14-foot stars hanging from the ceiling of Time Warner Center’s 150-foot Great Room).
 You’ll find vendors displaying the Artisan’s Pledge here, too.

 Website: Columbus Circle Holiday Market

 Fancy a stroll through a European-style open air market?
-The Winter Village at Bryant Park, which opened the last weekend of October, turns into the Holiday Shops at Bryan Park starting on Thanksgiving.
-The Holiday Shops feature more than 150 shopping kiosks and food vendors offering exquisite gifts including local foods, distinctive apparel and jewelry, and decorative arts from international artisans.
+The Winter Village at Bryant Park is home to the Holiday Shops at Bryan Park starting on Halloween.
+The Holiday Shops feature more than 170 shopping kiosks and food vendors offering exquisite gifts including local foods, distinctive apparel and jewelry, and decorative arts from international artisans.
 Take a break from shopping at the free, 17,000-square-foot ice-skating rink (skate rentals are $20).

 “Meet me at the clock” has been a common invitation in New York for generations.
 During the holidays, that’s where you’ll meet one of the city’s longest-running indoor holiday markets, the Grand Central Terminal Holiday Fair.
 Every year, the market takes over half of the historic Vanderbilt Hall with artwork, clothing and accessories, toys, and home goods.
 If you’re arriving in New York by train, this is a great first stop for holiday spirit.
-And it’s indoors, so you can enjoy the holidays without braving the weather.
-Don’t miss the towering, bejeweled Christmas Tree, and the New York Transit Museum’s Holiday Train Show.
+Don’t miss the towering, bejeweled Christmas Tree, and the New York Transit Museum’s Holiday Train Show in the Transit Museum Gallery & Store.
+Perhaps best of all, this Christmas Market is indoors, so you can warm up after visiting some of the city’s other markets.

 Website: Grand Central Holiday Fair